Move-In Rules and Regulations

-Due to the primarily remote delivery of classes for the Fall 2020 semester Residence will be available to students whose academic programs require in-person attendance.
+Due to the primarily remote delivery of classes for the Fall 2020 and Winter 2021 semesters Residence will be available to students whose academic programs require in-person attendance.

 Students who are currently living in Residence will be allowed to remain on campus regardless of their program delivery method.

 Applicants for the upcoming year, whose programs do not require in-person attendance may apply for an exception to live on campus.
 Exceptions will be considered on a case by case basis and approval is not guaranteed.

 Students whose programs don't require in-person attendance will have the following options available regarding their application: